 - Avoid fan-forced ducted heating because it circulates dust.

-- Choose refrigerated reverse-cycle systems because they take the moisture out of the air.
-Adjust if cold dry air is a trigger.
+- Choose refrigerated reverse-cycle systems because they take the moisture out of the air and allow for adjustment of temperature.

 - Avoid evaporative cooling systems because they humidify the air.

 - Avoid un-flued gas heaters because they produce indoor air pollutants as a result of combustion, including nitrogen dioxide and carbon monoxide.
 They also produce water vapour that can increase the growth of moulds and dust mites.